 Our linked transactions are comprised of real estate securities, associated repurchase agreements and interest receivable/payable on such accounts.
 The extent to which these transactions become unlinked in the future, the underlying real estate securities and the borrowings under repurchase agreements and associated interest income and expense will be presented on a gross basis on our consolidated balance sheet and statement of operations, prospectively.
-As of March 31, 2012, our maximum exposure to loss on linked transactions is \$184.1 million.
-See the investment activities section of the MD&A for further details
+As of June 30, 2012, our maximum exposure to loss on linked transactions is \$265.6 million.
+See the investment activities section of the MD&A for further details.

 We may also utilize credit derivatives, such as credit default swaps, to provide credit event protection based on a financial index or specific security in exchange for receiving a fixed-rate fee or premium over the term of the contract.
 These instruments enable us to synthetically assume the credit risk of a reference security, portfolio of securities or index of securities.
 The counterparty pays a premium to us and we agree to make a payment to compensate the counterparty for losses upon the occurrence of a specified credit event.
+We have no credit derivative investments as of June 30, 2012.

 The Company has entered into TBA positions to facilitate the future purchase of specified Agency RMBS.
 Pursuant to these TBAs, the Company agrees to purchase, for future delivery, Agency RMBS with certain principal and interest terms and certain types of underlying collateral, but the particular Agency RMBS to be delivered would not be identified until shortly, generally two days, before the TBA settlement date.
 The Company records TBA purchases on the trade date and it presents the purchase net of the corresponding payable until the settlement date of the transaction.
 Our maximum exposure to loss represents the payable amount until the settlement date.
-As of March 31, 2012, our maximum exposure to loss on TBAs is \$97.7 million.
+As of June 30, 2012, we did not have any TBAs.
 See the investment activities section of the MD&A for further details.